thekalinga/books-raw/repo/introduction-to-international-law/22-the-law-and-practice-as-to-treaties.md

 its "supreme interests".

-[^445/1]: In regard to the suspension clauses in International Labour Conventions, _see_ E. A. Landy, The Effectiveness of International Supervision.
+[^445/1]: In regard to the suspension clauses in International Labour Conventions, _see_ E. A. Landy, _The Effectiveness of International Supervision_.
 Thirty Years of I.L.O.
 Experience (1966), pp. 147--150.

 [^445/2]: The European Coal and Steel Community, the European Economic